Grey3345/Forge-1.19.2-GK_Iron/README.md

 Weight block(custom model).
 Whatever block you place this block on, will give it gravity and push it down.

 slag          You get from refining?
+50% chance.
 In order to refine, you need Vanilla Blast furnace.

-Refined Wrought Iron 			Pressure pad/button
+World generation in chunks of like 12-16 blocks roundish, can generate any level above deepslate but if exposed to air random the rust on it.
+About as common as iron in terms of each spawn.
+Obviously it has 12-16 so it will naturally be more common.

 THESE ARE FOR LATER.